Internet access: Pricing and spending

 Internet access is limited by the relation between pricing and available resources to spend.
 Regarding the latter, it is estimated that 40% of the world's population has less than US$20 per year available to spend on information and communications technology (ICT).
-In Mexico, the poorest 30% of the society counts with an estimated US$35 per year (US$3 per month) and in Brazil, the poorest 22% of the population counts with merely US$9 per year to spend on ICT (US$0.75 per month).
-From Latin America it is known that the borderline between ICT as a necessity good and ICT as a luxury good is roughly around the "magical number" of US$10 per person per month, or US$120 per year.
+In Mexico, the poorest 30% of the society spend an estimated US$35 per year (US$3 per month) and in Brazil, the poorest 22% of the population merely has US$9 per year to spend on ICT (US$0.75 per month).
+From Latin America, it is known that the borderline between ICT as a necessity good and ICT as a luxury good is roughly around the "magical number" of US$10 per person per month, or US$120 per year.
 This is the amount of ICT spending people esteem to be a basic necessity.
 Current Internet access prices exceed the available resources by large in many countries.

 Dial-up users pay the costs for making local or long-distance phone calls, usually pay a monthly subscription fee, and may be subject to additional per minute or traffic based charges, and connect time limits by their ISP.
 Though less common today than in the past, some dial-up access is offered for "free" in return for watching banner ads as part of the dial-up service.
 NetZero, BlueLight, Juno, Freenet (NZ), and Free-nets are examples of services providing free access.
 Some Wireless community networks continue the tradition of providing free Internet access.

 Fixed broadband Internet access is often sold under an "unlimited" or flat rate pricing model, with price determined by the maximum data rate chosen by the customer, rather than a per minute or traffic based charge.
 Per minute and traffic based charges and traffic caps are common for mobile broadband Internet access.